Fenn treasure: History

 In 1988, Fenn was diagnosed with cancer and given a prognosis that it was likely terminal.
 This inspired him to hide a treasure chest in an outdoor location with the purpose of creating a public search for it.
 He considered using the location as his final resting place as well.
 He recovered from the illness and in 2010 self-published The Thrill of the Chase: A Memoir, a collection of short stories from his life.
 He described a treasure chest that he said contained gold nuggets, rare coins, jewelry, and gemstones.
 He went on to write that he hid the chest "in the mountains somewhere north of Santa Fe".
 Fenn said that the stories in the book included hints to the chest's location and that the poem found in the chapter "Gold and More" contained nine clues that would lead a searcher to the chest.
 Fenn's book and story prompted a treasure hunt in the Rocky Mountains of New Mexico, Colorado, Wyoming, and Montana.
 The value of the chest was estimated to be as high as $2 million, depending on the appraisal of the items.
-In December of 2022, after the treasure had been found, an auction of items from the treasure chest resulted in $1.3 million in sales.
+In December 2022, after the treasure had been found, an auction of items from the treasure chest resulted in $1.3 million in sales.
 Fenn claimed to make no money on the sale of the self-published books out of concern for being labeled a fraud by critics.

 Before the treasure hunt, Fenn came into conflict with authorities over federal antiquities law during Operation Cerberus Action.
 Federal Bureau of Investigation (FBI) agents raided his home in 2009 as part of an investigation into artifact looting in the Four Corners area.
 Items in his possession reportedly included pieces of chain mail from the Pecos National Historical Park, human hair, a feathered talisman, and a bison skull, some of which were confiscated by federal authorities; no charges were filed.
-Two people targeted in the case committed suicide, and Fenn blamed the FBI for their deaths.
+Two people targeted in the case died by suicide, and Fenn blamed the FBI for their deaths.

-Fenn died on September 7, 2020, at the age of 90.
+Fenn died a few months after his treasure was found, on September 7, 2020, at the age of 90.